sytandas/automation/README.md

 Automated Debugger

-Presently it create file and manually ready to debug and test program for learning purpose (terminal only) Future it will debug code
+Presently it create file and manually ready to debug and test program for learning purpose (terminal only) Future it will debug code.